Lit-o/BASE/Git.md

 #### restore
 before `git add .`
-(use "git restore <file>..." to discard changes in working directory) after  `git add .`
+(use "git restore <file>..." to discard changes in working directory) ALTERNATIVE
+(use "git checkout -- <file>..." to discard changes in working directory)

+after  `git add .`
 (use "git restore --staged <file>..." to unstage)